ki-editor/merc/homepage/src/pitch2.md

 .x{y} = 2
 ```

-MARC allows any compound type to serve as the root value.
+MERC allows any compound type to serve as the root value.
 This means that configurations can have top-level arrays, maps, and tuples.

 ## 2. Duplicated assignment is not allowed